Procedures at IU Bloomington

 - Decision and Sanction

-If the basis for appeal has been met, the Vice Provost/Dean of Students will review the written appeal and the pertinent part of the judicial conference record only.
-The Vice Provost/Dean of Students will not consider new evidence or information that is not a part of that record.
-The Vice Provost/ Dean of Students must render a decision within 10 calendar days of receipt of the appeal and may take any of the following actions:
+If the basis for appeal has been met, the Senior Student Affairs Administrator will review the written appeal and the pertinent part of the judicial conference record only.
+The Senior Student Affairs Administrator will not consider new evidence or information that is not a part of that record.
+The Senior Student Affairs Administrator must render a decision within 10 calendar days of receipt of the appeal and may take any of the following actions:

 - Affirm the original decision regarding responsibility.